 Courses offered by JCPH are listed in the JCPH course descriptions.
 Each College program requires completion of specific courses, including courses designated as electives for that program.
 The College reserves the right to limit the number of students in a course.
 Each course is identified by a six character "designator."
-The first three letters, the course subject, are an abbreviation for the program offering the course, followed by a 3-digit number.
+The first three letters are called the course subject, followed by a 3-digit number.